Functional PCA with Covariate Dependent Mean and Covariance Structure: COVARIATE DEPENDENT FPCA MODEL

-Our model allows the mean function $\mu(t, \vz)$ in~\eqref{eqn:supervisedKLoeve} to vary smoothly with both time $t$ and the covariates $\vz$.
-This is achieved using a tensor product spline basis, as we now explain.
-Firstly, dependence on $t$ is captured by a cubic spline with $l'$ equally spaced knots in the temporal domain $\sT$, i.e., with $l = l'+4$ degrees of freedom.
-Similarly, dependence on the covariates $\vz$ is captured using a cubic spline with $p'$ knots, and therefore $p = p' + 4$ degrees of freedom.
-In our implementation, these splines are represented using B-spline bases, because computational methods for B-Splines and derivatives thereof are well developed, see \cite{butterfield1976computation} and \cite{de1977package}.
-Let $\va(t)\in \mathbb{R}^{l}$ and $\vu({\vz})\in \mathbb{R}^{p}$ be the values of the B-spline basis functions evaluated at $t$ and $\vz$, respectively, e.g., the $i$-th entry of $\va(t)$ is the value of the $i$-th temporal domain B-spline basis function evaluated at $t$.
-With this notation, our proposed mean function is given by
+In model~\eqref{eqn:supervisedKLoeve}, we allow the mean function $\mu(t, \vz)$ to vary smoothly with both time $t$ and the covariates $\vz$, which we achieve using a tensor product spline basis.
+Firstly, dependence on $t$ is captured by an orthonormal cubic spline with $l'$ equally spaced knots in the temporal domain $\sT$, i.e., with $l = l'+2$ degrees of freedom.
+Similarly, dependence on the covariates $\vz$ is captured using an orthonormal cubic spline with $p'$ knots, and therefore $p = p' + 2$ degrees of freedom.
+In our implementation, we employ orthonormalized B-spline basis because this facilitates computing its derivatives \citep{butterfield1976computation} and expressing the roughness penalties later.